-X-ray observations of galaxy groups and clusters have shown that the intracluster medium (ICM) in the core can be so dense that the central cooling time is significantly shorter than the cluster lifetime, particularly in the innermost few tens of kpc, as measured in high resolution Chandra data (see Cavagnolo et al. 2009).
-If the cooling proceeded isobarically, the ICM would be doomed to cool rapidly, forming a cooling flow with a mass deposition rate \dot{M} that can reach $100-1000M{\odot}$ yr-1, as directly derived from the total X-ray luminosity of the core region (see Fabian 1994).
-Among the unavoidable consequences, one would expect a large amount of cold gas falling onto the central galaxy (called the brightest cluster galaxy, from now on BCG) and a star formation rate (SFR)
+X-ray observations of galaxy groups and clusters have shown that the intracluster medium (ICM) in the core can be so dense that the central cooling time is significantly shorter than the cluster lifetime, particularly in the innermost few tens of kpc, as measured in high-resolution Chandra data (see Cavagnolo et al. 2009).
+If the cooling proceeded isobarically, the ICM would be doomed to cool rapidly, forming a cooling flow with a mass deposition rate $\dot{M}$ that can reach 100-1000 M $\odot$ yr-1, as directly derived from the total X-ray luminosity of the core region (see Fabian 1994).
+Among the unavoidable consequences, one would expect a large amount of cold gas falling on to the central galaxy (called the brightest cluster galaxy, from now on BCG) and a star formation rate (SFR)

-★ E-mail: liuang@arcetri.astro.it (A. Liu)

-† E-mail: mzhai@nao.cas.cn (M. Zhai)
+\ E-mail: liuang@arcetri.astro.it (AL); mzhai@nao.cas.cn (MZ)

-comparable to the predicted \dot{M} .
-However, the observed SFRs in BCGs are observed to be modest, of the order of few M{\odot} yr-1 (except few relevant cases), consistent with being entirely fueled by the stellar mass loss from the BCG itself (Voit & Donahue 2011).
+comparable to the predicted $\dot{M}$ .
+However, the observed SFRs in BCGs are observed to be modest, of the order of few $\,M\odot\,\,yr^{-1}$ (except few relevant cases), consistent with being entirely fueled by the stellar mass loss from the BCG itself (Voit & Donahue 2011).
 In addition, the amount of cold gas has been known since long time to be much lower than that expected from the high cooling-flow rates, thanks to the measurements of CO emission from molecular gas and other observables (see McNamara & O'Connell 1989; Edge 2001).
-The final blow to the isobaric cooling-flow paradigm was provided to the observations with the Reflection Grating Spectrometer (RGS) onboard XMM-Newton, whose high resolution spectra of cluster cores showed the absence of the metal emission lines associated to gas cooler than $\sim 1/3$ of the virial temperature (Peterson et al. 2001; Peterson & Fabian 2006).
+The final blow to the isobaric cooling-flow paradigm was provided to the observations with the reflection grating spectrometer (RGS) onboard XMM-Newton, whose high-resolution spectra of cluster cores showed the absence of the metal emission lines associated to gas cooler than 1/3 of the virial temperature (Peterson et al. 2001; Peterson & Fabian 2006).
 This finding, in turn, implies that the bulk of the gas in the core must be prevented from cooling by some heating mechanisms, leaving only a minority of the ICM, if any, available for complete cooling.
 Eventually, the cooling-flow model has been superseded by the cool-core picture (Molendi & Pizzolato 2001).